getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 Just like the column expectations, you can find the aggregation-based expectations in the ``aggregation_expectations`` module.
-For expectations that require aggregation operations (such as row counts, distinct value counts, null percentages, etc.), you should implement custom expectation classes by inheriting from ``DataframeAggregationExpectation``.
-These types of expectations cannot be easily covered by the ``DataframeColumnExpectation`` class because they involve DataFrame-level or column-level aggregations rather than row-by-row validations.
+For expectations that require aggregation operations (such as row counts, distinct value counts, null percentages, etc.), you should implement custom expectation classes by inheriting from ``DataFrameAggregationExpectation``.
+These types of expectations cannot be easily covered by the ``DataFrameColumnExpectation`` class because they involve DataFrame-level or column-level aggregations rather than row-by-row validations.

 Existing expectations are already categorised into ``string``, ``numerical`` or ``any_value``